VoidAlone/TimSeverance/docs/Teaching/Algorithms and Data Structures/CS-2420/Week 7.md

 ### Study Guide
 ##### Data Structures

--What are ADTs and why do we use them?
+- What are ADTs and why do we use them?
--Why do we care about abstraction
+- Why do we care about abstraction

 ##### Big O
 11ish questions
--best, average, worst case
+- best, average, worst case
--constant time operations (one tricky question) -composite runtime + bigO
+- constant time operations (one tricky question)
+- composite runtime + bigO

 ##### Searches